ibm-cloud-docs/log-analysis/compliance/adoption.md

 * Disaster recovery requirements
 * Compliance requirements

-LogDNA as a service does not backup your data.
+logging as a service does not backup your data.

 There are 2 types of data that you should consider archiving:
 * Log data

-    By default, archiving of log data is not enabled for any LogDNA instance.
+    By default, archiving of log data is not enabled for any logging instance.

     When you enable archiving of your log data, notice that you are responsible for checking that your archived files are not corrupted, and for the maintenance of your archived files.
     {: note}

 * Web UI resource definitions such as parsing templates, exclusion rules, views, screens, and dashboards.

-**Archive your LogDNA resource definitions and your log data.**
+**Archive your logging resource definitions and your log data.**
 {: tip}

-### Backup the resource configurations of your LogDNA instance
+### Backup the resource configurations of your logging instance
 {: #adoption_archive_ui}

-In the logging UI, you can define custom views, dashboards, parsing templates, screens, and exclusion rules that you can use to view and analyze data.
+In the logging web UI, you can define custom views, dashboards, parsing templates, screens, and exclusion rules that you can use to view and analyze data.

-To reuse resource definitions that you define in your LogDNA instance, you can export these resources from an {{site.data.keyword.la_full_notm}} instance as a JSON file.
-Then, you can import the definitions into other LogDNA instances.
-For example, you can reuse your LogDNA resources across different environments for your stage, pre-production, and production logging instances.
+To reuse resource definitions that you define in your logging instance, you can export these resources from an {{site.data.keyword.la_full_notm}} instance as a JSON file.
+Then, you can import the definitions into other logging instances.
+For example, you can reuse your logging resources across different environments for your stage, pre-production, and production logging instances.
 [Learn more](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-reuse_resource_definitions).

-**Backup LogDNA resource definitions into a version control system such as a git repository where you can control access to the archived files and manage versions.**
+**Backup logging resource definitions into a version control system such as a git repository where you can control access to the archived files and manage versions.**
 {: tip}

 ### Archive log data to a COS bucket
 {: #adoption_archive_data}

-**Enable archiving of your data from a LogDNA instance to an {{site.data.keyword.cos_full_notm}} (COS) bucket.**
+**Enable archiving of your data from a logging instance to an {{site.data.keyword.cos_full_notm}} (COS) bucket.**
 {: tip}

-After you provision a LogDNA instance, you can configure archiving to an {{site.data.keyword.cos_full_notm}} (COS) bucket.
+After you provision a logging instance, you can configure archiving to an {{site.data.keyword.cos_full_notm}} (COS) bucket.
 You can create different types of buckets based on your requirements.

-When you plan the bucket for a LogDNA instance, consider the following information:
+When you plan the bucket for a logging instance, consider the following information:

 | Requirement                                            | Question to answer                                                | Information                                                                 |
 |--------------------------------------------------------|-------------------------------------------------------------------|-----------------------------------------------------------------------------|